AliRezaJoodi/AVR_Projects/MotorDriver_DCMotor_SpeedAndDirectionControllerWithSwitch_Model2/README.md

-## DC Motor Driver, Speed and Direction Controller With Switch
+## DC Motor Driver, Speed and Direction Controller with Switch

 MCU:		ATmega32A
 Display:        16x2 LCD